The dollar sign is the shell prompt, showing the user where to type. It's

 Reproducibility

-if you need to repeat the same process in the future or you plan to share your process with others, you have a record of your actions
+If you need to repeat the same process in the future or you plan to share your process with others.
+This gives you a record of your actions.

 Volume

-if you have many repetitive operations to perform, the size of the file you are working with is large, or you need to perform things quickly, then CLI tools can help.
+If you have many repetitive operations to perform, the size of the file you are working with is large, or you need to perform things quickly.
+CLI tools can help in all these cases.

-After the data have been loaded into a data frame, our next task is to figure out the table’s shape and granularity.
+After the data have been loaded into a dataframe, our next task is to figure out the table’s shape and granularity.
 We start by finding the number of rows and columns in the table (its shape).
-Then, we need to understand what a row represents before we begin to check the quality of the data.
+The we need to understand what a row represents before we begin to check the quality of the data.
 We cover these topics in the next section.